Toby Aromolaran

-Tobias Ademide Aromolaran (born 3 March 1999) is an English television personality and semi-professional footballer, who plays as a forward for Isthmian League club Hashtag United.
-In 2021, he was runner-up on the seventh series of Love Island, and has since appeared on the spin-off versions Love Island Games and Love Island: All-Stars, as well as the first series of Celeb Cooking School.
+Tobias Ademide Aromolaran (born 3 March 1999) is an English television personality and semi-professional footballer, who plays as a forward for Isthmian League club Aveley.
+In 2021, he was runner-up on the seventh series of Love Island, and has since appeared on the spin-off versions; Love Island Games and Love Island: All-Stars, as well as the first series of Celeb Cooking School.